Jesperoka/robodart_exploration/README.md

     - [x] Main algorithm skeleton

 2. Add extension arm model into MuJoCo
+    - [ ] Add programmatic release of dart
+    - [ ] Use extendo_gripper mesh instead of basic geometric shapes

 3. Implement temporary baseline controller, including figuring out how to implement torque control in MuJoCo with the Panda model